 David Schlager | Conductor

-“David Schlager from Austria stands straight in front of the musicians.
-At first glance he reminds a little of Kurt Masur.
-Comparingly little gestures.
-If you talk to him, you feel how much he burns for his passion.”
-(Leipziger Volkszeitung)
+„… at first glance he [David Schlager] reminds a little of Kurt Masur … comparingly little gestures … if you talk to him, you feel how much he burns for his profession.“ Leipziger Volkszeitung

-Born in Leoben, he studied conducting and accompaniment at the University of Art in Graz with Martin Sieghart, Marc Piollet and Günter Fruhmann.
-In 2020 he was awarded the honorary prize by the university.
-Soon, David Schlager conducted various orchestras: Josef Haydn Orchestra, Junge Philharmonie Vienna, Europe United Orchestra, Savaria, Györ and Pazardjik (BG) Symphony Orchestra and others.
+Born in Leoben, he studied conducting and accompaniment at the University of Music and Performing Arts in Graz with Martin Sieghart, Marc Piollet and Günter Fruhmann.
+In 2020 he was awarded the university’s honorary prize.